 Australian Pest Genome Partnership (APGP)

-The APGP proposal aims to generate high quality chromosomal genome assemblies and population resequencing data for Australia’s highest priority pests.
+The APGP proposal aims to generate high quality chromosomal genome assemblies and gene annotation data for Australia’s highest priority pests.

 The Australian Pest Genome Partnership (APGP) is a partnership between CSIRO, Australian Research Data Commons (ARDC), Australian National University (ANU) and Biocommons Australia.
 This project delivers easily accessible reference quality data assets for few critical Australian pests and invasive species with environmental, agricultural and public health impacts relevant to Australia.
-APGP aims to develop green workflows, data standards and analytical practices around pest-related genomics.
+APGP aims to develop green workflows, data standards and analytical practices around pest-related foundational genomic data asset generation.
 This will facilitate the development and uptake of modern genome-based approaches to the management of these species.

 The data assets aggregated or generated in this project will be split across three categories:

 - Environmental pests: invasive mammals such as rodents, cats and rabbits or locally invasive coral predators like Crown-of-Thorns starfish

 - Health pests: mosquitoes such as Aedes aegypti, and various Anopheles and Culex species that can vector diseases such as malaria, dengue, zika and Japanese encephalitis viruses.